nikches/react-native-models/README.md

 # react-native-models
 Implementation of the models for React Native.

-- serialization/deserialization of Date and RegExp objects not supported yet.
-Instead it should be used strings.

 ### Features:
 - serialization/deserialization and saving of models in AsyncStorage;
+- support of nested models;
-- properties of setters/getters for models;
+- setters/getters for model's properties;
 - verification of property types;
-- filling models from state.
+- filling models from state;
+- serialization/deserialization of Date and RegExp objects not supported yet.
+Instead it should be used strings.

 ### Exaples